briansimiyuj/doctor-appointment-app/README.md

       c.
 It sets isChanged to true if the status of the slot has changed

   5. Create a function to save the schedule

+### Schedule Slots Component

+Schedule slots component will be used to display the doctor's schedule.

+  1. Create a Schedule Slots Component and mount it on the Weekly Calendar Component
+  2. Transfer the schedule UI from the Weekly Calendar Component to the Schedule Slots Component